 The amount quoted by super funds is often lower than what is realistically needed to maintain your desired lifestyle in retirement.

 Moneysmart‘s superannuation calculator is an effective tool for calculating an accurate amount needed for retirement.
-And remember, the government launched a new online fund comparison tool, YourSuper, on 1 July to make it easier to choose a better fund.
+And remember, the government has an online fund comparison tool, YourSuper, to make it easier to choose a better fund.

 Have you received your super statement?
 Will you carefully check out all the key areas suggested?
 Are you on track to retire comfortably or maintain your desired retirement?
 Let us know in the comments section below.